learlab/itell-api/README.md

 5. Run `pytest` from the root directory to run the test suite.
    - Please write tests for any new endpoints.
    - Please run tests **using `pytest`** before requesting a code review.
+   - Pytest will run the tests appropriate to your environment.

 ### Modifying Requirements